firiho/Hierarchical-Todo-List-App/README.md

 - In the front-end, implementing a drag and drop feature would introduce more satisfying user interaction.

 These are all features I wanted to imprement and will in the future.

-## AI Policy
-I used ChatGPT to refine my ideas and troubleshoot my code.
-While ChatGPT provided valuable insights and suggestions, the core design, implementation, and problem-solving efforts were independently conducted.
-I also used GitHub Copilot in VS Code whenever it autofilled with correct code.